-Transactions are generally signed statements from party or parties that stand to lose (or pay) funds for those pieces of data to be included/recognised on the chain.
+Transactions are generally signed statements from a party or parties that stand to lose (or pay) funds for those pieces of data to be included/recognized on the chain.
 Though a signature is typical for these, other cryptographic means of strongly indicating economic value is possible such as a hash-pre-image.
-Because the value of including them on-chain can be recognised prior to execution, they can be gossiped around on the network between nodes without (too much) risk of spam.
+Because the value of including them on-chain can be recognized prior to execution, they can be gossiped around on the network between nodes without (too much) risk of spam.

-Broadly speaking, they fit the mould of what you would call a "transaction" in Bitcoin or Ethereum.
+Broadly speaking, they fit the mold of what you would call a "transaction" in Bitcoin or Ethereum.

 Inherents are, generally speaking, not signed nor do they have any other cryptographic indication of intrinsic value.
-Because of this, they cannot be gossiped as transactions are.
-Rather, they represent data which, in an opinionated fashion describes one of a number of valid pieces of information.
-Aside from they are assumed to be "true" simply because a sufficiently large number of validators have agreed on them being reasonable.
+Because of this, they do not get gossiped as transactions do.
+(There is nothing technically preventing a Substrate chain that gossips inherents, but there would be no fee-based spam prevention mechanism.)
+Rather, they represent data that, in an opinionated fashion, describes one of a number of valid pieces of information.
+Aside from this, they are assumed to be "true" simply because a sufficiently large number of validators have agreed on them being reasonable.

-Extrinsics are bundled together into a block as a series to be executed in some way.
+Extrinsics are bundled together into a block as a series to be executed as defined in the runtime.
 There is an explicit field in the block's header

-extrinsics_root which is a cryptographic digest of this series of extrinsics.
+extrinsics_root, which is a cryptographic digest of this series of extrinsics.
 This serves two purposes; first it prevents any alterations (by malicious parties or otherwise) to the series of extrinsics after the header has been built and distributed.
-Secondly, it provides a means of allowing light-client nodes to succinctly verify that any given extrinsic did indeed exist in a block given only knowledge of the header.
+Second, it provides a means of allowing light-client nodes to succinctly verify that any given extrinsic did indeed exist in a block given only knowledge of the header.

 The SRML provides two underlying generic implementations for an extrinsic: